JustAzul/web-scrapper-stdio/README.md

 - `url` (string, required): The URL to scrape

 **Returns:**
-- Markdown formatted content extracted from the webpage
+- Markdown formatted content extracted from the webpage, as a string

 **Note:**
 - Output is always Markdown for easy downstream use.